TOAST-DOCS/autocomplete/zh/console-guide.md

 **Caution for Index**

-When index is requested, previous data are all deleted and replaced by new data.  색
+When index is requested, previous data are all deleted and replaced by new data.